 Sell February GG $9.50 Put @$0.40 or more to open

 Risk Rating: 3 (1 = lowest 5 = highest)

-HIGH PROBABILITY 4.5% potential return in just over a month
+HIGH PROBABILITY 4.5% potential return in less than a month

 Volatility is OPPORTUNITY…